icesat2py/icepyx/doc/source/development/contribution_guidelines.rst

 Other Resources
 ^^^^^^^^^^^^^^^
-- We are currently working on compiling a list of resources for working with ICESat-2 data (in the meantime, check out the `2019 ICESat-2 Hackweek repo<https://github.com/ICESAT-2HackWeek>`_ and `consider applying for this year's Hackweek<https://icesat-2hackweek.github.io/>`)
+- We are currently working on compiling a list of resources for working with ICESat-2 data (in the meantime, check out the `2019 ICESat-2 Hackweek repo <https://github.com/ICESAT-2HackWeek>`_ and `consider applying for this year's Hackweek <https://icesat-2hackweek.github.io/>`_)
-- A great set of `interactive tutorials<https://learngitbranching.js.org>`_ for learning and practicing using git
+- A great set of `interactive tutorials <https://learngitbranching.js.org>`_ for learning and practicing using git
-- Let us know about the helpful tools you've found by posting on our discourse forum as indicated above (:ref:`pangeo-discourse-ref`)!
+- Let us know about the helpful tools you've found by posting on our discourse forum as indicated above (`Questions and Help`_)!

 Adding Examples
 ---------------
-We are delighted you'd like to contribute your `icepyx<https://github.com/icesat2py/icepyx>` example!
+We are delighted you'd like to contribute your `icepyx <https://github.com/icesat2py/icepyx>`_ example!
 Examples may be in the form of executable scripts or interactive Jupyter Notebooks.
 Please make sure that each example has a descriptive name so someone not familiar with your project understands its general behavior.
 Fully working examples should be submitted using a pull request to the "examples" branch, following the steps outlined below for **Contributing Code**.

 Contributing Code
 -----------------
 We follow a standard git workflow for code changes and additions.
-All submitted code, including our own, goes through the pull request process; no changes are made directly to the *master* branch.
+All submitted code, including our own, goes through the pull request process; no changes are pushed directly to the *master* branch.
 This allows our continuous integration (testing) process to ensure that the code is up to our standards and passes all of our tests (i.e. doesn't break what's already there and working).
 It also means that the *master* branch remains stable even as new features are being developed.

 First Steps
 ^^^^^^^^^^^